ParanoidUser/codewars-handbook/kata/6-kyu/address-book-by-state/README.md

 "Massachusetts\r\n.....
 John Daggett 341 King Road Plymouth Massachusetts\r\n.....
 Sal Carpenter 73 6th Street Boston Massachusetts\r\n Virginia\r\n.....
 Alice Ford 22 East Broadway Richmond Virginia"
 ```

-# Notes
+## Notes
-- There can be a blank last line in the given string of adresses.
+- There can be a blank last line in the given string of addresses.
 - The tests only contains CA, MA, OK, PA, VA, AZ, ID, IN for states.
 - You can see another example in the "Sample tests".

-# States
+## States
 For the lazy ones:

 	'AZ': 'Arizona',